ArshadChowdhury/ArshadChowdhury/README.md

 - 👯 I'm looking to contibute to open source / great projects.
 - 🔭 Currently working as a full stack dev at Tutors Finland Oy & working on my problem solving skills.
 - 🌱 Also learning Angular and OOPs concepts in great detail.
-- 💬 You can ask me anything about Web Design, Development and Programming in general.
+- 💬 You can ask me anything about Software Design, Development and Programming in general.
 - 💰 Open to all kinds of work from home.
 - 📫 Mail me to contact anytime at - arshadchowdhury46@gmail.com